January weather forecast

 Frequently asked questions

-How hot is it in Bangkok in January?
+How hot does it get in January?

-An average high-temperature, in January, in Bangkok, is 32.5°C (90.5°F) and the average low-temperature is 22.6°C (72.7°F).
-In January, the average heat index (a.k.a. 'apparent temperature', 'real feel'), which factors the actual air temperature with the relative humidity, is calculated to be 41°C (105.8°F).
+The high-temperature, in January, in Bangkok, records 32.5°C (90.5°F), while the low-temperature is 22.6°C (72.7°F).
+The average heat index (a.k.a. 'felt air temperature', 'apparent temperature'), which combines relative humidity and air temperature, in January is appraised at 41°C (105.8°F).

-What is the average humidity in January in Bangkok?
+What is the average humidity in January?

 In Bangkok, in January, it is raining for 1 days, with typically 13mm (0.51") of accumulated precipitation.

-How warm is the water in January in Bangkok?
+How warm is the water in January?

-In January, on the first day of the month, sunrise is at 06:41 and sunset at 18:01.
+On the first day of January, sunrise is at 06:41 and sunset at 18:01.
 On the last day of the month, sunrise is at 06:45 and sunset at 18:17 +07.

 Average humidity